schwingle/this-is-only-a-test/index.md

 Learn more about config.php parameters at [Core Config.php Parameters](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/config_sample_php_parameters.html)

-# Create a New User Account
+## Create a New User Account

 Create new users on the User management page of your ownCloud Web UI.

-   1. Enter the new user’s login name and their initial password.
+   1. Enter the new user’s login name and initial password.
    2. Optionally, assign groups memberships.
    3. Click __Create__.

 # Connect with a Browser

-Connect to the server with a browser using the server's IP address.
+Connect to the server with a browser using the server's IP address or host server name.
 Specify a port if required by the administrator.

-    xxx.xxx.xx.xx:####
+Then enter your login credentials.

 ## Connect with a Desktop Client